 Eligible traders can apply in writing to register as Market Maker Authorized Traders (MMAT).
 Market Makers must meet rigorous education, training, and testing requirements to obtain NYSE Arca Equity Trading Permits (ETP), register in a given security, and remain in good standing with NYSE Arca thereafter to perform market-making activities.

 The NYSE Arca Market Maker Orientation is an introduction to NYSE Arca Market Maker access, obligations, requirements and order types.
-Please review and certify that you have completed and understand the policies and procedures set forth in the Market Maker Orientation by signing the last page of the PowerPoint and returning to Client Relationship Services by fax or email at +1 312 960 9647 or [email protected]
+Please review and certify that you have completed and understand the policies and procedures set forth in the Market Maker Orientation by signing the last page of the PowerPoint and returning to Client Relationship Services at [email protected].

 NYSE Arca will review this document upon receipt, and Market Maker Registration becomes effective when the applicant receives approval notice from the NYSE Arca.

-Next, please complete the Application for Market Maker Registration* (pdf) or the Application to Become a Lead Market Maker in a Particular NYSE Arca Primary Listed Security** (see links below).
+Next, please complete the Application for Individual Registration and Non-Registered Associated Person (NRF) Designation* or the Application to Become a Lead Market Maker in a Particular NYSE Arca Primary Listed Security** (see links below).

 Substantial or continued failure to engage in dealings in accordance with NYSE Arca rules will result in suspension or termination of Market Making status.
 Any registered Market Maker may withdraw registration by giving written notice to NYSE Arca, and the withdrawal becomes effective on the tenth business day following the NYSE Arca's receipt of the notice.
 After the withdrawal, the ETP holder shall not be permitted to re-register as a Market Maker for a period of six months.